-Today, A&AA is Australia’s only national support organisation, with representation in each and every state and territory, dedicated to helping individuals and carers alike in managing severe allergy and anaphylaxis.
+Allergy & Anaphylaxis Australia (“A&AA”) is a registered charity and Australia’s only national support organisation, dedicated to helping individuals and carers alike in managing allergy and the risk of anaphylaxis.

 As food allergy is a community issue, A&AA's outreach and education is broad.
 The circle of care embraces and engages individuals at risk of anaphylaxis and those who care for them.
 We also work closely with related areas in state and commonwealth government departments, food industry, health and teaching professionals, as well as the Australian community at large.

+Only registered Charites can display the Registered Charity Tick.
 Click on the tick logo to view our status.

-Content updated January 2017
+Content updated October 2019